joachimprinzbach/BiZEPS/doc/Tasks.md

     * How to create and distribute in DockerCI environment
     * Scripts?

-## BiZEBS at Amazon Cloud
+## BiZEPS at Amazon Cloud
 **Acceptance Criteria:**
-BiZEBS runs on Amazon AWS cloud
+BiZEPS runs on Amazon AWS cloud

 **Tasks**